Geometric Deep Learning for Structure-Based Drug Design: A Survey: Preliminaries

 \subsection{Predictive Methods}

-Here we summarize the mainstream predictive methods for predictive tasks, i.e., binding site prediction and binding affinity prediction.
-These models are also widely used as the structure encoding backbone for generative methods.
+Next we summarize the main predictive methods for predictive tasks, i.e., binding site and affinity predictions.
+These methods are also widely used as the structure encoding backbones for generative models.